JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/README.md

 ## Tiled GPUs

 One of the fundamental problems of mobile GPUs is power consumption and thermal efficiency.
 One of the biggest culprits of this is the high bandwidth required for communication between the different parts of the SoC (System on Chip).
-This was pointed out by Qualcomm as an aproximate of 16% of the total device power consupmtion, in the 2015 SIGGRAPH talk about Mobile hardware and Bandwidth:
+This was pointed out by Qualcomm as an approximate of 16% of the total device power consumption, in the 2015 SIGGRAPH talk about Mobile hardware and Bandwidth:

 ![Slide from the Qualcomm presentation: https://community.arm.com/cfs-file/__key/communityserver-blogs-components-weblogfiles/00-00-00-20-66/siggraph2015_2D00_mmg_2D00_andy_2D00_slides.pdf](https://github.com/JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/blob/main/imgs/power-consumption.PNG?raw=true)